-Speaking of The Lord of the Rings, did you know that it is possible to visit Hobbiton, the village of the Hobbits?
-This village specifically built for the sets of the trilogy has not been destroyed and can be visited since then by all movie lovers or the most curious.
-Moreover, the success of these films will have made famous the Tongarino National Park, sheltering turquoise water lakes and 3 volcanoes.
-As for the Cathedral Cove, which served as the set for the Narnia World Trilogy, it was voted the most beautiful beach in the N-Z (there again, no need to hide the turquoise water and the white sand beach...).
+Speaking of The Lord of the Rings, did you know that it is possible to visit Hobbiton, the Hobbit village?
+This village was specifically built for the trilogy's sets and has not been destroyed.
+It can be visited by all film lovers or the more curious.
+Moreover, the success of these films will have made the Tongarino National Park famous, home to turquoise lakes and 3 volcanoes.
+As for Cathedral Cove, which was used as a setting for the World of Narnia trilogy, it was voted the most beautiful beach in the NZ (there's no need to hide the turquoise water and the white sand beach...).

-In a completely different register, if you want to meet the smallest dolphin in the world, Hector's dolphin, go to Akaora, a French village prized at the time for its whales.
+On a completely different note, if you want to meet the world's smallest dolphin, Hector's dolphin, go to Akaora, a French village that was once famous for its whales.

-Queenstown, on the shores of Lake Wakatipu in the south of the island, is known for its ski resorts in the Southern Alps (Coronet Peak in particular, 18 km away) and its various activities.
-The most daring will love for example bungee jumping from the suspension bridge of the Kawarau Gorge or jetboat rides on the Shotover and Dart rivers.
+Queenstown, on the shores of Lake Wakatipu in the south of the island, is known for its Southern Alps ski resorts (Coronet Peak in particular, 18km away) and its various activities.
+For the more adventurous, there's bungee jumping from the Kawarau Gorge suspension bridge and jetboat rides on the Shotover and Dart rivers.

-If you go to Rotorua in the north, you will discover a Maori village, boiling mud pools and several geysiers, the most famous of which is Pohutu, which erupts several times a day.
+If you head to Rotorua in the north, you'll find a Maori village, boiling mud pools and several geysers, the most famous of which, Pohutu, erupts several times a day.
 And yes, Rotorua adjacent to the lake of the same name is known for its geothermal activity.
-Fishing and water sports are also popular and the Whakarewarewa forest offers incredible cycling trails.
+Fishing and water sports are also popular and the Whakarewarewa forest offers some incredible cycling trails.

-On a completely different setting, the city of Aukland on the North Island offers a more urban side with its buildings, but is also home to a marina, parks (including the Auckland Estate), landscaped gardens (the Wintergardens Gardens), and even a beach (Mission Bay) on the edge of the city centre where you can climb to the top of the Sky Tower for a panoramic view of the city, all at the foot of an extinct volcano.
+On a completely different note, the North Island city of Auckland offers a more urban feel with its buildings, but is also home to a marina, parks (including the Auckland Estate), landscaped gardens (Wintergardens), and even a beach (Mission Bay) on the edge of the city centre where you can climb to the top of the Sky Tower for a panoramic view of the city, all at the base of an extinct volcano.

 It makes you want to go on an adventure...